How-to: Dodge Ram AAM 11.5" Axle

 products.
 Some manufacturers claim even higher torque output but require 29 CFM or an

 unrealistically high rpm to do so.
 Watch the rpm and air requirements on air tool

 exceptional 1/2-inch air wrench for the price.
 Here are specs for the CP7748 air

 Actual air consumption 21 CFM

 Air inlet thread size 1/4-inch pipe thread

 Sound Power 104 db(A)

-with the crush sleeve compressed at 22 inch-pounds of rotating torque (different than
+sealed and seated, with the crush sleeve compressed at 22 inch-pounds of rotating

-pattern, correct backlash and 0.002" or less ring gear runout.
+correct tooth contact pattern, correct backlash and 0.002" or less ring gear

 Note: Runout is the waver of the gear, not to be confused